cbeck88/conf-rs/README.md

 In some cases, there are small deviations from the behavior of `clap-derive` to either help avoid mistakes, or to make the defaults closer to a good [12-factor app](https://12factor.net/config) behavior.
 For some advanced features of `clap`, `conf` has a way to achieve the same thing, but we took a different approach.
 This is typically in an attempt to simplify how it works for the user of the `derive` macro, to have fewer named concepts, or to ease maintenance going forward.

-The public API here is restricted to one trait, one proc-macro to derive it, and one error type.
+The public API here is restricted to the `Conf` and `Subcommands` traits, proc-macros to derive them, and one error type.
 It is hoped that this will both reduce the learning curve and ease future development and maintenance.

 See [MOTIVATION.md](./MOTIVATION.md) for more discussion about this project and the other various alternatives out there.